-The Ziploc Gallon Slider is the best performing food storage bags.
+The Ziploc Slider Power Shield proved to be the best of the bunch, with its high-quality materials and useful size.
 The gallon-sized freezer bag is ideal for storing large quantities of food in the freezer or pantry.
-In addition to the convenience and security of the zip style closure system, what sets this bag apart is its ability to stand upright while being stored on shelves.
-The bottom of the bag has an expandable bottom that creates a flat and stable base that makes filling the bag convenient and then easy to store away in a space-efficient manner.
+In addition to the convenient zip closure system, our review team loved that this bag can stand up without support while being filled.
+The bottom of the bag has an expandable bottom that creates a flat and stable base; this makes filling the bag convenient and easy to store away in a space-efficient manner.
 This product is also one of the most consistently well-built bags we reviewed and never sprouted any leaks during our testing.

-While our testers loved the ease and security offered by the slide closure, it also proved to be the bag's biggest weakness.
+While we appreciated the ease and security offered by the slide closure, it also proved to be the bag's biggest weakness.
 In our drop tests, every bag we dropped blew out the zipper on the first or second drop.
-We also had one zipper fail on us while trying to close a bag we had filled to the absolute brim.
-Overall, this is a durable and leak-free bag that is user-friendly and stores well.
+After filling one to the brim, we had one zipper fail when trying to close the bag.
+Overall, this is a durable, leak-free bag that is user-friendly and stores well.

-The Solimo multipack comes with both one-gallon freezer bags and 6 ½ in x 5 ⅞ in sandwich bags.
-These two sizes should cover the food bag needs of most households.
-These generic Amazon options function similarly in terms of quality, with the freezer bag being made from a slightly beefier plastic.
-Both passed our submersion test without issue and were significantly more drop-proof than most of the other bags we looked at.
+The Solimo Freezer and Sandwich Multipack comes with both one-gallon freezer bags and 6 ½ in x 5 ⅞ in sandwich bags.
+These two styles cover a lot of ground and should be more than adequate for most households' storage needs.
+These generic Amazon options performed just as well or better than many of the name-brand bags we tested.
+Both passed our submersion test without issue and were significantly more drop-proof than most of the other bags in our fleet.

-The Lunchskins sandwich bag is a wonderful alternative to conventional single-use plastic options.
+The Lunchskins Recyclable and Sealable paper sandwich bag is a charming and eco-conscious alternative to single-use plastic options.
 While there are many reusable options on the market, the convenience of a single-use product is hard to beat, especially for kids who have a knack for losing things.
-While these are best for dry food items like PB and Js, the material was stout enough to deal with small amounts of moisture from things like sliced apples.
+While these are best for dry food items like PB and Js, the material was stout enough to deal with small amounts of moisture from sliced apples.
 The bag has a convenient closure system that is similar to a self-sealing envelope.

-When it comes down to it, these bags are not waterproof and will start to melt if they get too wet.
-This makes their application fairly limited in that you wouldn't want to put juicy sliced fruit or extra drippy sandwiches in them.
+When it comes down to it, these bags are not waterproof and will start to disintegrate if they get too wet; this makes their application fairly limited in that you wouldn't want to put juicy sliced fruit or extra drippy sandwiches in them.
 Unsealing the bag without tearing it can take a little finesse and perhaps requires more patience than the average hungry school kid has.
-If you plan on eating your food all at once, this isn't a problem but worth noting.
+If you plan on eating your food all at once, this isn't a problem, but if you want to save some for later, you might be in trouble.
 Currently available in apple or shark patterns, these non-plastic bags are sure to be a hit with kids and adults alike.
+This product also wins points for being recyclable and compostable and are a great alternative to single-use plastic products that are more likely to end up in landfills.

-The Ziploc quart-sized freezer bags are a scaled-down version of their gallon slide closure freezer bags.
-While this version doesn't have a slide closure, the squeeze zip is easy to use and seals well even when wet.
+The Ziploc Grip 'N Seal Freezer quart-sized bags are a scaled-down version of their gallon slide closure freezer bags.
+This version doesn't have a slide closure, but the squeeze zip is easy to use and seals well, even when wet.
+Though the squeeze closure is slightly less convenient than a zipper, you don't have to worry about the zipper breaking or falling off.
 The offset tab on the top of the bag makes opening it easier as well.
-Although not the most important detail, our testers noticed that the bags in the box were packed the neatest of all the boxes we looked at.
-This ensured easy and no double dispensing.
+Although not the most important detail, our testers noticed that the bags in the box were packed the neatest of all we tested, which ensured easy dispensing.

 This product wasn't free of manufacturing defects, and about half the bags we put through our testing process had leaky seams.
 These bags were yet another example of containers you shouldn't drop.
 All the units we tested burst on their first drop.
 These are nice mid-sized bags that stand up to freezing and regular use well.

-The Glad quart-sized freezer bags are a budget alternative to some of the more premium options.
-While they weren't the highest performers in any metric, they weren't too far behind in anything either.
+The Glad Storage and Freezer 2 in 1 quart-sized bags are an affordable alternative to the more premium brands.
+The reduction in price does seem to come with a slight reduction in quality.
+With that being said, while they weren't the highest performers in any metric, they weren't too far behind in anything either.

-Brown paper bags are the quintessential lunch bags for school kids and adults alike.
+Brown paper bags are almost synonymous with to-go lunches.
 Easier to deal with than a lunchbox, you don't have to worry about losing or cleaning a simple paper bag.
-Made from 100% recycled paper and fully recyclable themselves, these bags are the most sustainable option we reviewed.
+The Perfect Stix 2lb Brown Paper version is made from 100% recycled paper and fully recyclable themselves; these bags are the most sustainable option we reviewed.

-Being made from paper, these bags are significantly less versatile than their plastic counterparts and will liquefy into a pulpy mess when subjected to any serious moisture.
+Made from paper, these bags are significantly less versatile than their plastic counterparts and will liquefy into a pulpy mess when subjected to any severe moisture.
 These bags, in particular, were a little small for our preference and could just barely accommodate a normal-sized sandwich.
 The more you pack into these little guys, the more prone they are to tearing, so having a bag with more dead space would be preferable.
-These paper bags are a sustainable alternative to plastic, and work best for dry food items.
+These paper bags are a sustainable alternative to plastic and work best for dry food items.

 Why You Should Trust Us

 Buck Yedor was our lead tester on this project.
-His attention to detail and experience working in the professional food service industry as a cook makes him the ideal candidate for testing all things kitchen-related.
-Between that and bringing a sack lunch to work every day, Buck has used more than his fair share of food storage bags.
+His attention to detail and experience working in the professional food service industry as a cook make him the ideal candidate for testing all things kitchen-related.
+Buck has used more than his fair share of food storage bags between that and bringing a sack lunch to work every day.

 The ideal food storage bag is easy to fill, can withstand serious abuse, and, most importantly, keeps air and moisture away from the contents being stored inside.
 Throw in the ability to be recycled or composted, and you have a winner.
 After researching the most popular brands on the market, we independently purchased different types of bags and put them through the wringer to see if any lived up to our ideals.